joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/control-flow/lesson-notes/README.md

 const fixIt = () => {};
 ```

-Then, copy and paste the above code inside:
+Then, copy and paste the above code inside the `{}` of the function:

 ```js
 const fixIt = (moving, shouldBeMoving) => {